tmwagency/labs-blog/_posts/2014-01-15-speedtesting-gulp-and-grunt.md

 ### Sass compilation
 <figure><img src="/img/blog/kickoff-gulp-test/compare-sass.gif" alt="Grunt and gulp.js Sass compilation comparison"></figure>

-The difference here is massive and immediately you can see what all the fuss is about.
-Grunt uses [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) and gulp.js uses [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass/) (both of which use Ruby) to compile. gulp.js-ruby-sass is slower than [gulp-sass](https://github.com/dlmanning/gulp-sass), but more stable and feature-rich so I will make the switch when it improves.
+Gulp here is about twice as fast as Grunt at running the same task and immediately you can see what all the fuss is about.
+Grunt uses [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) and gulp.js uses [gulp-ruby-sass](https://github.com/sindresorhus/gulp-ruby-sass/) (both of which use Ruby) to compile. gulp-ruby-sass is slower than [gulp-sass](https://github.com/dlmanning/gulp-sass), but more stable and feature-rich so I will make the switch when it improves, so I reckon that the difference will be even greater when this happens.
 See the gulpfile settings for this [here](https://github.com/tmwagency/kickoff/blob/gulp/gulpfile.js#L51-L65).

 ### Javascript minification and concatination using Uglify.js